Scaling limits of Markov branching trees and Galton-Watson trees conditioned on the number of vertices with out-degree in a given set: Introduction

 \section{Introduction}

 Recently there has been considerable interest in the literature in studying the asymptotic properties of random trees.
-Much of the focus has been on limits of trees satisfying either nice consistency relations between trees of various sizes (\cite{HMPW08}) or having a nice encoding as continuous functions on $[0,\infty)$ (see \cite{Gall06} for an overview).
-Particular interest has been focused on limits of Galton-Watson trees conditioned on the total number of vertices.
-The standard techniques for proving the convergence of Galton-Watson trees to continuum trees are intimately connected with contour processes of these trees.
-However, conditioning on a subset of the vertices produces significantly more complicated contour processes than conditioning on the number of vertices so we must take a different approach.
-Techniques for handling Markov branching trees whose size is their number of leaves were developed in \cite{HaMi10} and we will generalize this approach to Markov branching trees whose size is their number of vertices whose out-degree falls in a given set.
+One of the first results that obtained rescaled convergence of trees themselves (as opposed to convergence of some statistics of the trees) was a result of Aldous in \cite{Aldo93}, which proved that critical Galton-Watson trees with finite variance offspring distribution conditioned on their number of vertices converge to the Brownian continuum random tree when properly rescaled.
+Subsequent work on scaling limits of random trees proceeded largely in two directions, one focusing on conditioned Galton-Watson trees and other trees with nice encodings by continuous functions see \cite{Gall06} for an overview) and another that focused on Markov branching trees.
+While Galton-Watson trees conditioned on their number of vertices are Markov branching trees, the work on general Markov branching trees typically includes consistency hypotheses that are not satisfied by conditioned Galton-Watson trees (see e.g. \cite{HMPW08}).
+More recently, techniques for handling Markov branching trees that don't necessarily satisfy consistency relations and whose size is their number of leaves (or vertices) were developed in \cite{HaMi10}.
+We will generalize this approach to Markov branching trees whose size is their number of vertices whose out-degree falls in a given set.
+Our result for Markov branching trees, which requires a bit of setup to state rigorously, is Theorem \ref{th general A}.

-Our main result, the notation for which will be fully defined later, is the following theorem.
+As a consequence of Theorem \ref{th general A} we obtain a new theorem for scaling limits of Galton-Watson trees.
+In the literature on Galton-Watson trees conditioned on their total number of vertices the techniques employed generally rely heavily on the precise form of the conditioning and cannot easily be modified.
+By using the framework of Markov branching trees instead, we are able to modify the conditioning to condition on the number of vertices with out-degree in a given set.
+In particular, we prove the following theorem, the notation for which will be fully defined later.

-\begin{thm} Let $T$ be a critical Galton-Watson tree with offspring distribution $\xi$ such that $0<\sigma^2=\var(\xi)<\infty$ and let $A\subseteq \{0,1,2,\dots\}$ contain $0$.
+\begin{theorem} Let $T$ be a critical Galton-Watson tree with offspring distribution $\xi$ such that $0<\sigma^2=\var(\xi)<\infty$ and fix $A\subseteq \{0,1,2,\dots\}$.
 Suppose that for sufficiently large $n$ the probability that $T$ has exactly $n$ vertices with out-degree in $A$ is positive, and for such $n$ let $T^A_n$ be $T$ conditioned to have exactly $n$ vertices with out-degree in $A$, considered as a rooted unordered tree with edge lengths $1$ and the uniform probability distribution $\mu_{\partial_A T^A_n}$ on its vertices with out-degree in $A$.
 Then